 “Right now, there is a gap in the market as (travelers) are looking for the right travel card.
 They don't want to pay $600 for a card that has travel benefits.
 And they don't want to have to take the time to continue to track a laundry list of benefits that they have to remember to register for,” said Lauren Liss, Capital One's managing vice president of U.S. card.

-So far, Capital One has delivered on that promise with a premium card with a much lower annual fee … along with an easy path to fully recoup the annual fee.
-While we question if Capital One can keep the fee at that point, for now, there is a clear winner in this category when looking at the out-of-pocket cost each year.
+So far, Capital One has delivered on that promise with a premium card with a much lower annual fee … along with an easy path to fully recoup it.
+While we question how long Capital One can keep the fee where it is, its much lower price tag makes it the clear winner in this category.

 Winner: *venture x*